 Liberation Tigers of Tamil Eelam - Wikipedia Initially starting out as a guerrilla force, the LTTE increasingly came to resemble conventional armed forces with a well-developed military wing that included a navy, an airborne unit, [16] an intelligence wing, and a specialised suicide attack unit The LTTE perfected suicide bombing as a tactic

-Definition, History, Location, Goals, Facts - Britannica Tamil Tigers, byname of the Liberation Tigers of Tamil Eelam (LTTE), guerrilla organization that sought to establish an independent Tamil state, Eelam, in northern and eastern Sri Lanka The LTTE was established in 1976 and lasted until 2009, when its leadership was killed by the Sri Lankan military
+Liberation Tigers of Tamil Eelam (LTTE) - Encyclopedia Britannica The Liberation Tigers of Tamil Eelam (LTTE) was a guerrilla organization that sought to establish an independent Tamil state in northern and eastern Sri Lanka The LTTE was established in 1976 and lasted until 2009, when its leadership was killed by the Sri Lankan military

 Liberation Tigers of Tamil Eelam (LTTE) - SATP The Liberation Tigers of Tamil Eelam (LTTE) is the only terrorist group which once possessed its own ‘Military’ – Tigers (infantry), Sea Tigers (sea wing) and Air Tigers (Air Wing), in the world, began its armed campaign in Sri Lanka for a separate Tamil homeland in 1983